Maxim-91/NYC-Taxi-FullStack/README.md

 > **Note 2.
 On option 2:** A file 5016.dat.gz - 5.24 GB will be downloaded, make sure you have enough free disk space.

-> **Note 3.On option 9:** This process generates massive temporary files.
+> **Note 3.
+On option 9:** This process generates massive temporary files.
 The 5.24 GB compressed file will expand to **over 50 GB of disk space** to complete successfully, make sure you have enough free disk space.
 Additionally, the process may take 30 min. - more than 3 hours (depending on the computer's performance).

 #### 4. Database Verification
 You may verify the data import using any PostgreSQL client (such as pgAdmin or DBeaver).
 Ensure that all 7 tables (`boroughs`, `payment_types`, `rate_codes`, `service_zones`, `vendors`, `yellow_trips`, and `zones`) are correctly created under the **public** schema as shown in Figure 1.